 - The median size of our upper division classes: 12 students

 Small Faculty.
 Big Learning.

 Our faculty are dedicated and strongly committed to teaching.
 They bring real-world experience to the classroom and a healthy diversity of backgrounds, professional interests and outlooks.

 In seminars, students represent clients under close supervision of faculty or practicing attorneys.
 Hands-on learning is incorporated in many classes, including drafting, moot court and mock trial.

 Our legal community is highly engaged – judges and attorneys teach our classes, guest lecture, coach academic competition teams, provide internships and hire our graduates.

 With the Court of Appeals on campus (likely the only one in the country), law students can attend hearings of pending cases, rehearse for moot court, and take a class taught by a judge.

 Small School.
 Big Activities.

 All law students are members of the University's Graduate/Professional Student Association and the Student Bar Association.
-Students may participate in one or more of the 30 law student organizations.
+Students may participate in one or more of the over 20 law student organizations.